DK-thinker/DK_DISTORTION/README.md

 If you wish to modify the cmake process, edit the CMakeLists.txt as desired.
 Plenty of information can be found on the link above, and any cmake documentation

+Building for debug:

+    cmake -Bbuild -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug

+This lets you use lldb to debug.

 --------------------------------------------------------------------------------